wangzey5/TwoSix_Spring25/INSTALL.md

 # Installation Instructions

+*Note: These instructions are a work in progress and will continue to evolve as we update our methods and findings.*

 This project was primarily developed using [Michigan State University’s High-Performance Computing Center (HPCC)](https://icer.msu.edu/) .
 The following instructions outline how to reproduce the full workflow on the HPCC, including database setup, data collection, machine learning modeling, and visualization of results through model embeddings.